Compassionate Care for Orphans and Vulnerable children in South Africa.

 We believe in doing the best we can do with the resources available to us.

 THE BETHESDA BOARD is made up of servant minded people with experience in many different areas.
 One thing they all have in common is a passion for orphan care and outreach.
-We are so grateful for the godly leadership of these men!
+We are so grateful for the godly leadership of our Bethesda Board!

 If you are interested in having our Executive Director, Don Whipple, present Bethesda at your church, organization or business, please contact him at firstname.lastname@example.org.

 BOMSA & BOMI Member

-is currently the Executive Director of Bethesda Outreach with the plan to hand that over to Rudi van Jaarsveld in 2020.
+Don is currently the Executive Director of Bethesda Outreach with the plan to hand that over to Rudi van Jaarsveld in 2020.
 He has served on our board for many years and has even more years previously as a senior pastor.
 He also served as an interim Executive Director for a while and is a great encouragement to the board, as well as the Bethesda staff and families.
 He and his wife, Sue have several children and grandchildren.

 Charles de Kiewit

 Charles de Kiewit is the senior pastor at Central Baptist Church in Pretoria, South Africa.
 Pastor Charles joined the board in March, 2004 and has been a great encouragement to many of our staff and families over the years.
 He and his late wife, Carol, are parents to four adult children.

 BOMI Chairman, BOMSA Member

 Darrel Huff is married to Andrea and they have three children, one daughter and two sons.
 He works as an ophthalmologist who primarily does cataract surgeries.
 He joined the Bethesda board in 2011.

 Ian Stuart joined the Bethesda Board in 2017 and has been named as a Director on the board.
-He and his wife, Antoinette work side by side as Ian serves as the Pastor for the Pretoria North Baptist Church.
+He and his wife, Antoinette work side by side as Ian serves as the Pastor for the Scottburgh Baptist Church in Kwa-zulu, Natal.
 Ian and Antoinette have one son.